Samridh99/airline-booking-analyzer/README.md

 - **OpenSky Network:** (optional) For real-time flight states.
 [Info here](https://opensky-network.org/).
 - **Gemini API:** (optional) For AI-powered insights.
 [Get API key](https://aistudio.google.com/app/apikey).

+### ⚠️ Amadeus API Note

+The Amadeus API sometimes returns a 500 status code due to instability or endpoint limitations.
+**Tip:** If you want to use AviationStack instead, simply comment out the Amadeus API integration code at the top of `scraper.py` and uncomment the corresponding AviationStack code.
+This switch enables you to use a more reliable data source for flight data scraping.

 ## 🐞 Troubleshooting

 - **Static Files Not Loading:** Ensure `STATIC_URL = '/static/'` and `STATICFILES_DIRS = [ BASE_DIR / 'static' ]` are set in `settings.py`.